detachedsoul/apartment-rental-system/README.md

 - Cleaned up the design of the admin dashboard homepage, unified the theme to switch the logo's when the theme is changed

 - Made the admin property listing page, the admin view property page, as well as the confirm delete property dialog

+- Made the payment history page and also carried out minor design changes to the tables

+- Made the tenants listing page and also added the charts for monthly income